 explain staff reporting requirements for incidents and accidents

 introduce the H&S representative, fire warden, and first aider

 show the location of first aid kits, Civil Defence kits, phones, fire extinguishers, fire alarms, emergency exits, emergency meeting points

 explain any compulsory personal protective equipment and safety gear, and why it must be used.

-WorkSafe have a short video which has been designed for use during an induction of new staff.
-It provides staff with a high level overview of their rights and responsibilities when it comes to health and safety.
+WorkSafe’s induction video provides staff with a high level overview of their rights and responsibilities when it comes to health and safety.
 It will also help staff and management to better understand WorkSafe’s expectations about health and safety attitudes and behaviours.